alixaxel/chrome-aws-lambda/README.md

 | `1.0.*`             | `npm i chrome-aws-lambda@~1.0.0`  | [`526987`](https://crrev.com/526987) (`65.0.3312.0`) |
 | `0.13.*`            | `npm i chrome-aws-lambda@~0.13.0` | [`515411`](https://crrev.com/515411) (`64.0.3264.0`) |

+Patch versions are reserved for bug fixes in `chrome-aws-lambda` and general maintenance.

 ## Compiling

 To compile your own version of Chromium check the [Ansible playbook instructions](_/ansible).